How to Start a Law Firm in 2024 and Succeed

 Members of an LLC can elect to treat the LLC as a pass-through tax entity.
 Under this tax structure, each member owes income tax on their share of the LLC's revenues.
 This avoids the issue of double taxation.
 But it also means the members pay taxes on revenue regardless of the distributions from the firm.

-For example, suppose that a firm has $400,000 in taxable income.
+For example, suppose that you are opening a family law firm having $400,000 in taxable income.
 The LLC's owners will pay taxes on the entire amount even if they only took draws amounting to $300,000 and left $100,000 in the firm's operating account as working capital.

 Registration Checklist